 Asian Americans make up a disproportionate share of high-paying occupations in computer science, math, engineering, health, and business.
 But they are also highly represented in lower-paying personal care and service work.

 The Asian Americans demographic is a complex group with people from a range of distinct nationalities and backgrounds.
 As a result, the occupations of Burmese or Vietnamese Americans, for example tend to differ drastically from those of Chinese or Indian Americans.

 Asians make up 6.6% of the US workforce.
 In computer and math occupations, though, they make up 23.3%, or a 16.7 percentage point overrepresentation, the highest of any field.
 This field includes software developers and computer systems analysts.

 Asian Americans are also more represented in relatively high-paying architecture, engineering, and life and social science occupations.
 They’re 36.4% of computer hardware engineers and 43.1% of medical scientists, where median weekly earnings are $2,277 and $1,544. respectively.

-Asian Americans also make up a disproportionate share of workers in personal care and services occupations, which include hairdressers, childcare workers, and nail stylists.
-Asian Americans make up 10.1% of employees in those roles.
-Asian Americans make up 70.3% of people specifically working as manicurists and pedicurists.
-The median weekly earnings for manicurists and pedicurists in 2020 was $607, 38% below the national average of $984.
+At the same time, Asian Americans are a disproportionate share of personal care and services workers, including hairdressers, childcare workers, and nail stylists.
+Asian Americans make up 10.1% of employees in those roles and are 73.1% of manicurists and pedicurists specifically.
+The median weekly earnings for manicurists and pedicurists in 2022 was $677, 36% below the national average of $1,059.

 Keep up with the latest data and most popular content.